 - a) Insecurity/Inaccessibility: Most of the CM hazards located in insecure and inaccessible areas before August 2021.
 Although, security situation is improved after the political changes in Afghanistan and each corner of the country is accessible for the mine action teams to proceed, but drastic reduction in international funding is still one of the significant impeding factors to the programme to clear/release all known CM sites. - b) Lack of adequate funding: Unfortunately, over four decades of war and armed conflicts have severely affected the economic infrastructure of Afghanistan, therefore, the humanitarian mine action sector relies on international financial contribution.
-Reduction in international donors' support affected the ability of the programme to release CM hazards as planned since CCM entry into force in 2012 and during the current extended deadline of the Article 4 (April 2022-March 2026). - c) Weather: The clearance and land release operations on CM sites located in North (Samangan), Central area (Bamyan) and South-East (Paktya) provinces are limited to few months, mainly from May to November, due to the cold weather and snowfall.
-However, in Nangarhar province in Easter region, the demining operations is possible throughout the year. - 9.
-National laws and standards in place?
-Info on national demining structure.
+Reduction in international donors' support affected the ability of the programme to release CM hazards as planned since CCM entry into force in 2012 and during the current extended deadline of the Article 4 (March 2022-Feb 2026). - c) Weather: The clearance and land release operations on CM sites located in North (Samangan), Central area (Bamyan) and South-East (Paktya) provinces are limited to few months, mainly from May to November, due to the cold weather and snowfall.
+However, the CMRs located in Paktya province can be accessible for relatively longer period; from 01 April to 15 December, this could be contributed to the effects of climate changes; as for the last few years the amount of snowfall is reduced there and the period of their cover on the ground is shortened.
+Meanwhile, in Nangarhar province in Easter region, the demining operations is possible throughout the year.